 There are plenty of good beach reads that will give you a flavour of the issues you will be dealing with on a global health program.
 For example, borrow a copy of le Carre’s The Constant Gardener, Buckley’s Thank You for Smoking, or Smith’s Epic Measure (a biography of Disability Adjusted Life Year pioneer Christopher Murray).
 Or try another Smith’s (Zadie this time) White Teeth, Steinberg’s Three Letter Plague, or Klein’s This Changes Everything.
 These books give you issue-specific entry points into global health: the global pharmaceutical industry, non-communicable diseases, the global burden of disease, migration, communicable diseases, climate change, etc. If you’re looking for an overview of lots of different global health topics, you should get hold of a copy of Global Health Watch: An Alternative World Health Report, vol 5 published by a consortium of civil society groups from around the world.

 Having decided that you want to study global health, where do you go to study it?
-There are currently three universities in England that offer a three year undergraduate degree: Queen Mary’s University, King’s College, London, and Edge Hill University.
+There are currently two universities in England that offer a three year undergraduate degree: Queen Mary’s University and King’s College, London.
 Plenty of universities offer a single year intercalated degree for medical students, and a similar number offer global health as a post-graduate MSc or MPH degree.
 You can find out about Queen Mary’s MSc Global Public Health and Policy here.

 Global health offers a lens through which to view the inner workings of the world.
 If you want to know whether, by how much, and why the global population is healthy, then I have a good feeling that global health is the subject for you.